-- Is a recommendation for the design of a product in a certain manner. - Provides examples of solutions for a recurrent problem. - Is developed by representatives from manufacturers, users and authorities.
+- " Is a recommendation for the design of a product in a certain manner. - " Provides examples of solutions for a recurrent problem. - " Is developed by representatives from manufacturers, users and authorities.

-Standardization shall lead to simplification, safety, profitability and improved communications.
-The standards have been produced by technical committees and working groups.
+Standardisation leads to simplification, safety, profitability, and improved communication.
+Technical committees and working groups draft the standards.

-HARMONIZED STANDARDS
+HARMONISED STANDARDS

-A harmonized standard means that all Member States of the European Union have approved the contents of the standard in question.
-Once the standard has been approved it is published in the "Official Journal of the European Communities", and is then designated as an EN standard.
-Once a standard fulfils the requirements of a directive it becomes 'presumed'.
-An example of such a standard is EN 60204-1 (Safety of Machinery - Electrical Equipment).
-If the standard's recommendations are fulfilled, the requirements in the Low Voltage Directive (LVD) are automatically met.
+A harmonised standard means that all Member States of the European Union have approved the contents of the standard in question.
+Once the standard has been approved, it is published in the "Official Journal of the European Communities", and is then designated as an EN standard.
+Once a standard fulfils the requirements of a directive/regulation, it becomes 'presumed'.
+An example of such a standard is EN 60204-1 (Safety of Machinery - Electrical Equipment or ISO 13849-1:2015 Safety of machinery - Safety-related parts of control systems - Part 1: General principles for desi).
+The machine directive/regulation requirements are automatically met if the standard's recommendations are fulfilled.